 The Scripps Institution of Oceanography (SIO) is hereby authorized under section 101(a)(5)(D) of the Marine Mammal Protection Act (MMPA; 16 U.S.C.
-1371(a)(5)(D)) to harass marine mammals incidental to a low-energy marine geophysical survey in the Northwest Atlantic Ocean, when adhering to the following terms and conditions.
+1371(a)(5)(D)) to harass marine mammals incidental to a low-energy marine geophysical survey in the South Atlantic Ocean, when adhering to the following terms and conditions.

 - 1. This incidental harassment authorization (IHA) is valid for a period of one year from the date of issuance. - 2.
-This IHA is valid only for marine geophysical survey activity, as specified in the Scripps Institution of Oceanography's (SIO) IHA application and using an airgun array aboard the R/V Atlantis with characteristics specified in the application, in the Northwest Atlantic Ocean.

-3. General Conditions

-- (a) A copy of this IHA must be in the possession of SIO, the vessel operator and other relevant personnel, the lead protected species observer (PSO), and any other relevant designees of SIO operating under the authority of this IHA. - (b) The species authorized for taking are listed in Table 1.
-The taking, by Level A and Level B harassment only, is limited to the species and numbers listed in Table 1.
-Any taking exceeding the authorized amounts listed in Table 1 is prohibited and may result in the modification, suspension, or revocation of this IHA. - (c) The taking by serious injury or death of any species of marine mammal is prohibited and may result in the modification, suspension, or revocation of this IHA. - (d) During use of the airgun(s), if marine mammal species other than those listed in Table 1 are detected by PSOs, the acoustic source must be shut down to avoid unauthorized take. - (e) SIO shall ensure that the vessel operator and other relevant vessel personnel are briefed on all responsibilities, communication procedures, marine mammal monitoring protocol, operational procedures, and IHA requirements prior to the start of survey activity, and when relevant new personnel join the survey operations.

-4. Mitigation Requirements
+This IHA is valid only for marine geophysical survey activity, as specified in the Scripps Institution of Oceanography's (SIO) IHA application and using an airgun array aboard the R/V Thompson with characteristics specified in the application, in the South Atlantic Ocean. - 3.
+General Conditions - (a) A copy of this IHA must be in the possession of SIO, the vessel operator and other relevant personnel, the lead protected species observer (PSO), and any other relevant designees of SIO operating under the authority of this IHA. - (b) The species authorized for taking are listed in Table 1.
+The taking, by Level B harassment only, is limited to the species and numbers listed in Table 1.
+Any taking exceeding the authorized amounts listed in Table 1 is prohibited and may result in the modification, suspension, or revocation of this IHA. - (c) The taking by injury, serious injury or death of any species of marine mammal is prohibited and may result in the modification, suspension, or revocation of this IHA. - (d) During use of the airgun(s), if marine mammal species other than those listed in Table 1, or species whose authorized take numbers have been met, are detected by PSOs, the acoustic source must be shut down to avoid unauthorized take. - (e) SIO must ensure that the vessel operator and other relevant vessel personnel are briefed on all responsibilities, communication procedures, marine mammal monitoring protocol, operational procedures, and IHA requirements prior to the start of survey activity, and when relevant new personnel join the survey operations. - 4.
+Mitigation Requirements instruct relevant vessel crew with regard to the presence of marine mammals and mitigation requirements.
+PSO resumes must be provided to NMFS for approval.